The following sidecar info may be helpful to anyone considering buying an outfit.

 5. Switch off the engine and leave in gear when parked (think of it like a handbrake on a car)

-The following advice is taken from Safe Driving For Life, produced in partnership with the Driver and Vehicle Standards Agency (DVSA)
+The following advice was taken from Safe Driving For Life, produced in partnership with the UK Driver and Vehicle Standards Agency (DVSA)

 Before fitting a sidecar to your motorbike, you’ll need to;